Muhammad Shah: Marriages

 Emperor Muhammad Shah had four wives.
 His first wife and chief consort was his first-cousin, Princess Badshah Begum, the daughter of Emperor Farrukhsiyar and his first wife, Gauhar-un-Nissa Begum.
 They married after his accession, on 8 December 1721, at Delhi, and he gave her the title Malika-uz-Zamani (Queen of the Age) by which she was popularly known.
 They had a son, Shahriyar Shah Bahadur, who died young in 1726.
 She died on 14 December 1789.

 Muhammad Shah took a second wife, Sahiba Mahal, and had a daughter Hazrat Begum, who was married to Ahmad Shah Durrani in 1757.

-His third wife was a dancing girl, Qudsia Begum, Begum of Bhopal, who bore him his successor, Ahmad Shah Bahadur on 23 December 1725.
+His third wife was a dancing girl, Qudsia Begum, who bore him his successor, Ahmad Shah Bahadur on 23 December 1725.
 Upon his birth, he was taken from her and was lovingly brought up by Badshah Begum, who considered him her own son.
 It was through Badshah Begum's efforts that Ahmad Shah was able to ascend the throne upon Muhammad Shah's death in 1748.
+He had another woman who hailed from tawaif origins, Nur Bai, as a favorite.